Skip to content

 nocapture

 There are some places where registering teardown hooks is very likely a mistake.
 E.g. inside of expressions.
-Trying to register teardown hooks during an nocapture call will throw an error:
+Trying to register lifecycle hooks during a nocapture call will throw an error:

 nocapture(() => {